cdklabs/cdk-cicd-wrapper/packages/@cdklabs/cdk-cicd-wrapper-cli/README.md

 ## Installation

 To install the CDK CI/CD Wrapper, you'll need to have Node.js and npm (Node Package Manager) installed on your system.
-Once you have those prerequisites, you can install the Wrapper globally using the following command:
+Once you have those prerequisites, you can install the CDK CI/CD Wrapper globally using the following command:

 ```bash
 npm install -g @cdklabs/cdk-cicd-wrapper-cli
 ```

-Alternatively, you can use the `npx` command to run the Wrapper without installing it globally:
+Alternatively, you can use the `npx` command to run the CDK CI/CD Wrapper CLI without installing it globally:

 ```bash
 npx @cdklabs/cdk-cicd-wrapper-cli [command]